 SHIVA BABY

-This is a strange film, a comedy of sorts almost wholly taking place over a few hours at a shiva (the Jewish equivalent of a wake).
+This is a strange film, a comedy of sorts taking place over a few hours at a shiva (the Jewish equivalent of a wake).

 The main character, Danielle is a somewhat directionless young woman, who is only at the shiva at the behest of her parents.
 Her mood is not helped by the fact that also at the shiva is Maya, a friend she once was romantically involved with, and Max who she is currently having sexual relations with in return for some much needed money.

 Max is accompanied by his wife Kim and a baby - the existence of whom comes as something of a shock to Danielle.
-Although why it should bother Danielle as much as it seems to is a bit puzzling if her relationship with Max is simply transactional.
+Although why it should bother Danielle as much as it does is a bit puzzling if her relationship with Max is simply transactional.

 I'm getting rather tired of the overbearing Jewish parents trope, which may explain why I didn't enjoy this film as much as I had hoped.
 Not only are Danielle's parents more irritating than amusing (especially the father) we also get a shedload of other interfering relatives etc who